 If you noted the Raspberry Pi IP address after your installation, you can open that URL in your browser.
-If not, restart your Raspberry Pi to display it again, or use my post on how to find the Raspberry Pi IP Address
+If not, restart your Raspberry Pi to display it again, or use my post on how to find the Raspberry Pi IP Address.

-- Open the web interface URL
+- Open the web interface URL.

-It’s something like http://A.B.C.D, in my case it’s http://192.168.1.17
+It’s something like http://A.B.C.D, in my case it’s http://192.168.222.17.

 - On your first connection, the web interface looks like this:

-We’ll get back to the interface utilization in the next section
+We’ll get back to the interface utilization in the next section.

 Screenly allows you to display a lot of different formats on your digital signage screen:

-- Videos: You need to encode videos with H264 MPEG4, but I think it supports any quality (1080p for sure) and size
+- Videos: You need to encode videos with H264 MPEG4, but I think it supports any quality (1080p for sure) and size.

-- URL: And this is the magic about Screenly, you can display any website URL, so it’s unlimited
+- URL: And this is the magic about Screenly, you can display any website URL, so it’s unlimited.

 So you have a bunch of possibilities for your screen.
-The common usage will be to use an image or a URL to display your prices or sales, but you can be more creative and think of other usages
+The common usage will be to use an image or a URL to display your prices or sales, but you can be more creative and think of other usages.

-- Click on the Edit button (middle button)
+- Click on the Edit button (middle button).

 - You’ll get a screen with all configuration options:

 - Asset name.

 - Schedule duration in days/weeks/month or by entering a start and end date if you prefer (the default is one month).

-- Fill all of this and click on Save
+- Fill all of this and click on Save.

 If you want to display only one thing on your screen, remove the other assets

-On the Screenly website you’ll find a list of ideas you can implement with their software
+On the Screenly website, you’ll find a list of ideas you can implement with their software.

-But to sum up, everything is possible
+But to sum up, everything is possible.